bentoml/BentoML/docs/source/reference/frameworks/index.rst

 .. note::

-    This page contains detailed API specifications for each framework.
-For more information on a specific framework guides please see :doc:`../../frameworks/index`
+    This page contains the API reference for all frameworks.
+For more information on a specific framework, please see :doc:`../../frameworks/index`

 .. toctree::
   :maxdepth: 2